jnozzi/cocoadev.com/markdown/NSWindow.md

 ----

 Make sure you're setting the window's backing store and defer attributes to however they come by default in IB.
-See [http://developer.apple.com/documentation/Cocoa/Conceptual/General/WinPanel/Tasks/General/SettingWindowImageAttr.html]
+See [http://developer.apple.com/documentation/Cocoa/Conceptual/WinPanel/Tasks/SettingWindowImageAttr.html]

 ----

 It's all quite standard and I have used this code in other applications with no problems.

 You're not perhaps creating the window in a thread other than the main thread, right?
-That's unsupported, and can often cause white or black boxes the size of the window to appear. -- General/UliKusterer
+That's unsupported, and can often cause white or black boxes the size of the window to appear. -- UliKusterer

 Well, without seeing the complete code, it's hard to say anything further.
 Also, I fixed a typo in the above     centerWindow code, replacing     visible.size.width with     visibleFrame.size.width

 ----
-How do I hide a General/NSWindow?
+How do I hide a NSWindow?
 There exists something like [myWindow setVisible:NO]?
 Thanks!

 Yes (I respond to myself)

  [window orderOut:nil]; // to hide it
  [window makeKeyAndOrderFront:nil]; // to show it

---General/RoTo
+--RoTo

 ----

-The API docs for General/NSWindow (http://developer.apple.com/documentation/Cocoa/Reference/General/ApplicationKit/ObjC_classic/Classes/General/NSWindow.html ) include this tidbit:
+The API docs for NSWindow (http://developer.apple.com/documentation/Cocoa/Reference/ApplicationKit/ObjC_classic/Classes/NSWindow.html ) include this tidbit:

  *'Note:*' Although NSWindow inherits the NSCoding protocol from NSResponder, NSWindow does not support coding.
 Legacy support for archivers exists but its use is deprecated and may not work.
 Any attempt to archive or unarchive an NSWindow using a keyed coding object raises an NSInvalidArgumentException.

 To which I say: "huh?
-Do we not archive General/NSWindow every time we include a window in a nib?
+Do we not archive NSWindow every time we include a window in a nib?
 Pray, what is my misunderstanding.."

 ..and then I search cocoabuilder and answer my own question.

-In http://www.cocoabuilder.com/archive/message/2004/8/17/114828 , Vince General/DeMarco said
+In http://www.cocoabuilder.com/archive/message/2004/8/17/114828 , Vince DeMarco said

  In IB  we archive  a placeholder object then that object  gets converted to a window.

 ----

 How can I change the color of the text in the title bar?
-Is there an General/NSWindowTitleBar?
-I can't seem to find anything on Google about this. -- General/JasonTerhorst
+Is there an NSWindowTitleBar?
+I can't seem to find anything on Google about this. -- JasonTerhorst

-General/NSTitledFrame(private) has _drawTitleStringIn:withColor:  You can override this method.
+NSTitledFrame(private) has _drawTitleStringIn:withColor:  You can override this method.

-General/CocoaMovieTheater (http://www.zathras.de/) includes private headers of window frame classes. -- Afunishi
+CocoaMovieTheater (http://www.zathras.de/) includes private headers of window frame classes. -- Afunishi

-Note that I took down General/MovieTheatre ages ago, but since this page seems to be leading so many people to my site, I put up the class that I used to do custom window colors separately.
-Find it at http://www.zathras.de/angelweb/sourcecode.htm#General/UKCustomWindowFrame .
+Note that I took down MovieTheatre ages ago, but since this page seems to be leading so many people to my site, I put up the class that I used to do custom window colors separately.
+Find it at http://www.zathras.de/angelweb/sourcecode.htm#UKCustomWindowFrame .
 Oh, and Afunishi, please don't directly link into the archives on my web site, link to the sourcecode page that contains a description for each of them.
-Thanks! -- General/UliKusterer
+Thanks! -- UliKusterer

 ----

 I'm having trouble changing the size of a window.
-I use this code to do it, in the initWithFrame: method of a subclassed General/NSView in that window:
+I use this code to do it, in the initWithFrame: method of a subclassed NSView in that window:

- NSRect newFrame = General/self window] frame];
+ NSRect newFrame = self window] frame];
  		newFrame.size = NSMakeSize(TOTAL_WIDTH, TOTAL_WIDTH);
  		[[self window] setFrame:newFrame display:NO];